scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 ++++++++++++++++++

 On Colab, the snippets are stored in a Google Colab notebook.
-See this website for an excellent introduction to CCTBX (Computational Crystallography Toolbox).
+See this website for an excellent introduction to *cctbx* (Computational Crystallography Toolbox).
 The *colabcctbxsnips* library is a collection of the code fragment to aid doing routine and not so routine computational tasks in protein crystallography.
 The URL for the snippets notebook is unused to access the snippets from a new notebook.